Environmental Protection, Sustainable Energy, and the Climate Crisis

 - Successfully advocated for the $8.28 billion for the National Science Foundation (NSF), $2.65 million for Oceanside Harbor dredging, and $495 million for the Land and Water Conservation Fund, as part of the 2020 bipartisan appropriations package.

-- Co-sponsored the Public Land Renewable Energy Development Act of 2019, a bipartisan bill to promote the development of renewable energy on public lands.
+- Co-led the Public Land Renewable Energy Development Act of 2019, a bipartisan bill to promote the development of renewable energy on public lands which passed in the House as part of the Moving Forward Act, along with his Desalination Development Act, which would provide $260 million for environmentally-conscious desalination projects.

 - Co-sponsored the House resolution expressing the aspirational creation of a future clean energy economy, to combat the climate crisis, and provide economic security to millions of Americans, known as the Green New Deal.

-- Due to Mike’s advocacy, the U.S. Army Corps of Engineers will allocate $400,000 in federal funding for the Planning, Engineering & Design (PED) phase of the Encinitas-Solana Beach Coastal Storm Damage Reduction Project to stabilize the bluffs and keep our coastal community safe. $505,000 will also be allocated for the PED phase of the San Clemente Shoreline Project in Orange County
+- Due to Mike’s advocacy, the U.S. Army Corps of Engineers has allocated $400,000 in federal funding for the Planning, Engineering & Design (PED) phase of the Encinitas-Solana Beach Coastal Storm Damage Reduction Project to stabilize the bluffs and keep our coastal community safe. $505,000 will also be allocated for the PED phase of the San Clemente Shoreline Project in Orange County.

 Tijuana River Valley